wanghaisheng/arxiv-paper-daily-page-template/how-to-use.md

 1.create new repo use this template

 2. handwrite the topic.yml

 how to choose better keywords, you can run your root keyword search agaisnt wos, use the filter mesh term to find out more relevant ones

+infant:
+  infant1: '"infant"or"neonatal"'
+  infant2: '"infant"and"neonatal"'
+  infant3: '"infant" or "neonatal"'
+  infant4: '"infant "or"neonatal "'
+  infant5: '"infant "and"neonatal"'

+for  or and operator，only  infants works

-how to write query ,ple refer here
+how to write complex query ,ple refer here

 https://info.arxiv.org/help/api/user-manual.html#query_details

 check yml format to be valid against https://www.yamllint.com/